facebookresearch/param/train/compute/python/development.md

 > python -m pip uninstall parambench-train-compute
 ```

+The installed package is under **`param_bench.train.compute.python`**.

 ## Usage
-It can be used by the users as any regular Python package:
+As a library, it can be used as any regular Python package:
 ```python
 from param_bench.train.compute.python.lib.config import BenchmarkConfig
 ```

-The bundled driver scripts such as `pytorch_benchmark.py` are written using relative import paths as part of the `parambench-train-compute` package, so they must be run as a module using the `python -m` option.
+The bundled tool scripts such as `pytorch_benchmark.py` are written using relative import paths as part of the `parambench-train-compute` package, so they must be run as a module using the `python -m` option.

-Without installing the package, run driver script as module in the source directory:
+Without installing the package, you can run a tool script as a module in the source directory:
 ```shell
 # Inside dir "param/train/compute"
 > python -m python.pytorch_benchmark --config python/test/pytorch/test_op.json